PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `tags` (array): A list of tags to be applied to the network
 - `timeZone` (string): The timezone of the network.
 For a list of allowed timezones, please see the 'TZ' column in the table in <a target='_blank' href='https://en.wikipedia.org/wiki/List_of_tz_database_time_zones'>this article.</a>
 - `copyFromNetworkId` (string): The ID of the network to copy configuration from.
 Other provided parameters will override the copied configuration, except type which must match this network's type exactly.
+- `notes` (string): Add any notes or additional information about this network here.

 ##### Method Code:
 ```python